Internicola/Awesome_TLC_Jobs/index.md

 <br><br><br>
 </p>
 <h3> Data Analyst </h3>
-<p>   <b> Short Description: </b>  In essence, your role is to uncover underlying data patterns, make information accessible to non-technical stakeholders, and take on large-scale research/modeling projects to help the agency make better decisions.
+<p>  <strong> Short Description: </strong>   In essence, your role is to uncover underlying data patterns, make information accessible to non-technical stakeholders, and take on large-scale research/modeling projects to help the agency make better decisions.
 </p>

 **Your Day to Day**